stat545ubc-2023/mda-Weiya818/Milestone2/mini_data_analysis_2.md

 favorite tree species for most neighborhood districts.

 At the same time, Research Question 3 is yielding meaningful results.
-I plotted the total amount of trees planted over the years. it is clear to see from the plot that there is an increasing trend of tree planting plans starting from around 1990 to 1995, after that, there’s no obvious increasing trend anymore.
+I plotted the total amount of trees planted over the years.
+It is clear to see from the plot that there is an increasing trend of tree planting plans starting from around 1990 to 1995, after that, there’s no obvious increasing trend anymore.
 Whereas starting from the year 2013, the total